willcliffy/keeptorch/README.md

     - After the cluster finishes initializing, you may want to create a namespace - `kubectl create ns keeptorch`

 2. **Deploy target application to cluster**
-    - Create Dockerhub repository if you haven't yet.
+    - Create a public Dockerhub repository if you haven't yet.
 Note that configuring private Dockerhub repositories is beyond the scope of this repo.
     - Build container image from target application, push to Dockerhub.
 This can be done through Docker Desktop, or through Docker CLI:
         - `docker login --username=<docker_username>`
             - if you haven't logged into Dockerhub in your terminal